How to Answer Interview Questions About Past Company Cultures

 Sometimes, it’s difficult to come up with something positive to say about a company’s culture, especially if it was one of the reasons that resulted in your leaving the job.
 In this case, you should be truthful, but put your experience in the most positive light, and be careful to frame your response without placing blame on your previous company.

 As an example, if you had an overbearing or micromanaging boss, rather than say that, say you felt you would find a chance to grow more with another business.

 Since you’ll likely be asked about the company culture at your current or previous job, it’s a good idea to think through how you would describe it.
 Take a look at the website if you haven’t in a while, familiarize yourself with how they present themselves, and then come up with your own pitch about the company culture and how you fit in from there.

 A good way to start is to describe some of the aspects of your employer's culture that you like, and how those attributions might have encouraged or enhanced your accomplishments.
 For example, if your former employer rewarded innovation and thinking "outside of the box," you might explain how that type of environment harmonized with your own creativity and produced positive results.

-You should be prepared for challenging follow up questions about company culture, such as "What was the most difficult aspect of your company's culture for you?."
-In a situation like this, try to pick something relatively innocuous that wouldn't create doubts about your attitude, or something where your lack of conformity could be viewed positively.
+You should be prepared for challenging follow up questions about past employer's company culture.
+The interviewer may ask about the most difficult aspect of the company's culture for you.
+In a situation like this, try to pick something relatively innocuous—harmless—that wouldn't create doubts about your attitude, or something where your lack of conformity could be viewed positively.